samerfouad/Microservices-Demo/README.md

 $ ibmcloud ks cluster-config YOUR_CLUSTER_NAME
 ```

-Copy and paste response in CLI
+Copy and paste response in CLI.
+NOTE: in Windows OS the response start with "SET"

 9. Choose a name for your first namespace, and create that namespace.
 Use this namespace for the rest of the Quick Start.
 ```